Lac du Bois (camp)

 Lac du Bois ("Lake of the Woods" in French) is a French language and culture camp at the Concordia Language Villages based in Minnesota.
 As with the other Concordia Language Village programs, it is a language immersion program.
-The Lac du Bois experience is offered on two sites: one in Bemidji, MN and another in Hackensack, MN.
-A third site, Voyageurs (camp), provides similar language learning with a different curriculum and structure.
+The Lac du Bois experience is offered in Bemidji, MN.
+A second site, Voyageurs (camp), provides similar language learning with a different curriculum and structure.
 All Concordia Language Villages programs are accredited by the American Camp Association.

 General program content

 As with all Concordia Language Villages, the Lac du Bois mission is “to prepare young people for responsible citizenship in our global community”.
 It is also structured around the values and practices of the CLVway, or the four precepts representing key attributes of responsible global citizenship: